Liza858/dangerous-test-detector/README.md

 ## How to start

-Create new project in PyCharm and set Python interpreter
+* create new project in PyCharm and
+* set Python interpreter
+* add new .py file to project
+* create Unittest class with several test methods